 - author a simple web page using XHTML and CSS.

-Conversation and comments in this course will take place within the course discussion forums in Canvas.
+Conversation and comments in this course will take place within the course discussion forums.
 If you have any questions now or at any point during this week, please feel free to post them to the Lesson 2 Discussion Forum.
-(That forum can be accessed at any time by clicking on the Discussions tab within Canvas.)
+(That forum can be accessed at any time by clicking on the Discussions tab.)